 Here are a couple of things that may surprise you when dealing with elderly clutter.

 Don’t be surprised if your senior gets defensive about the mess.
 Often they don’t find their clutter to be disruptive to their daily life.
 In fact, they have built this habit into their daily life.
 If you suggest that you help clean up their home, don’t be surprised if they come up with a list of reasons why you shouldn’t bother or become defensive about the cleanliness of their home.
-Working behind your parent’s back, if this is their reaction, will create further resentment and distrust and only make them more upset.
+If this is their reaction, working behind your parent’s back will create further resentment and distrust and only make them more upset.
 It is important to explain to your hoarding senior that excessive clutter can lead to accidents that can have severe impacts on their health.
-In addition to increasing fall risk, clutter allows dust to be trapped more easily creating a dusty environment and polluting the air.
-This can increase risk of vascular problems.
+In addition to increasing fall risk, clutter allows dust to be trapped more easily, creating a dusty environment and polluting the air.
+This can increase the risk of vascular problems.

-It is important to be aware of these unforeseen surprises that might come as a result of suggesting cleaning up the clutter in your parent’s home.
+It is important to be aware of these unforeseen surprises that might result from suggesting cleaning up the clutter in your parent’s home.
 Be patient and explain that the reason for cleaning is to make the home a safer environment that doesn’t put your parents at risk.